About the courts

 What the different courts do

-In Ireland, there are four distinct types of court: District Court, Circuit Court, High Court and Supreme Court.
+In Ireland, there are five distinct types of court: District Court, Circuit Court, High Court, Court of Appeal and Supreme Court.
 Each court deals with specific types of cases.

 The District Court